Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ### Image augmentation and cropping.

 In the data generator, I added a random choice of image augmentations from 4 different rotations (0, 90°, 180°, 270°), vertical or horizontal flipping.
 I only had one GTX 1080 ti, training large number of images at 512X512 was very slow and unstable.
-I used image cropping instead reducing image size.
+I used random image cropping instead reducing image size.

 ### External data